JiuTian-VL/H-GAR/README.md

 ## :fire: If you find this work useful for your research, please kindly cite our paper and star our repo.

 ## :fire: Updates
-- [11/2025] H-GAR has been accepted by AAAI 2026!
+- [11/2025] H-GAR has been accepted by AAAI 2026 as oral!

 ## :fire: Introduction

 This is the github repository of *H-GAR: A Hierarchical Interaction Framework via Goal-Driven Observation-Action Refinement for Robotic Manipulation*.
-In this work, we introduce H-GAR, a Hierarchical interaction framework via Goal-driven observation-action refinement for robotic manipulation.
+The framework first generates the coarse action and goal observation, which serve as high-level guides for the task.
+Then, two synergistic modules—Goal-Conditioned Observation Synthesizer (GOS) and Interaction-Aware Action Refiner (IAAR)—refine the actions by incorporating feedback from intermediate observations and leveraging a Historical Action Memory Bank to ensure temporal consistency.

 The whole framework of H-GAR: